 In the past, when she was sick, her mother “would just buy medicine from a nearby shop, but it did not help,” she said.
 Like many young girls in Malawi, she had never tested for HIV.

-Through her school’s Tikondwe (Go Girls Club), Caroline met Carson Mtambo, an HIV diagnostic assistant employed by Jhpiego’s Gateway project, an initiative to screen and test adolescent girls who are at risk for HIV.
+Through her school’s Tikondwe (Go Girls Club),the girl met Carson Mtambo, an HIV diagnostic assistant employed by Jhpiego’s Gateway project, an initiative to screen and test adolescent girls who are at risk for HIV.
 According to the most recent UNAIDS report, in 2018, one in four new HIV infections in Malawi were in young women aged 15 to 24 years.
 This group has almost twice the risk of HIV infection of males the same age.
 They are also disproportionally affected by gender inequality.

 To prevent new HIV infections among this vulnerable group and increase HIV testing, the Gateway project provides education and community-based HIV testing in communities across Blantyre District.
 Since its inception in October 2018, the project has screened 1,037 girls for HIV testing services.
 Of those, 493 were tested for HIV; five tested HIV positive and were linked to care and treatment.

 Through a partnership with the One Community Project, Gateway staff mobilize and recruit girls into after school Go Girls Clubs, where they receive information on sexual and reproductive health and, with guardian consent, the ability to test for HIV if they wish to be tested.

 During Mtambo’s visit to a school in Blantyre, he identified one of the girls as someone who was at risk of HIV.
 With the consent of her mother, the adolescent was counseled and tested in the comfort of her home.
 Her HIV test result was positive.